 So, why is oatmeal so popular now?

-Oatmeal is highly nutritional and has many health benefits.
+Many articles have shown oatmeal is highly nutritional and has many health benefits.
 Oatmeal is also paired with other foods to make a more exciting breakfast.
 Keep reading to learn more about the top 7 reasons oatmeal has become so popular.

 7 Reasons Why Oatmeal Has Become So Popular